Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Results

 \subsection{Chemical composition and nuclear reaction network calculations}

-To compute r-process nucleosynthesis in the outflows of the GRB engine, we use the data from tracers, which are post processed using the nuclear reaction network.
-Here we use the code SkyNet \citep{Lippuner_2017} to simulate the nuclear reactions and evolve the abundance of nuclear species synthesized in these reactions.
-SkyNet incorporates both strong and weak reaction libraries, enabling the evolution of a wide range of nuclear processes, including symmetric and spontaneous fission.
-Energy released in the reactions is used to update the temperature self-consistently, while Coulomb screening corrections are excluded in our setup.
+We computed the r-process nucleosynthesis in the GRB outflows using tracer data post processed with the nuclear reaction network.
+We used the SkyNet code \citep{Lippuner_2017} to simulate nuclear reactions and evolve the abundance of nuclear species synthesized in these reactions.
+SkyNet incorporates both strong and weak reaction libraries, allowing the evolution of a wide range of nuclear processes, including symmetric and spontaneous fission.
+The energy released in the reactions was used to update the temperature self-consistently, while Coulomb screening corrections were excluded in our setup.

-In Figure \ref{fig:Ye_hist}, we show the distribution of the electron fraction, $Y_e$, as a function of velocity, v, for all four 3D models, which are grouped by their BH mass.
-For each model, the entire velocity distribution is binned, and for each velocity bin, the corresponding distribution of $Y_e$ is plotted.
-We show the minimum-maximum range of electron fraction with thin lines, the 25\%-75\% quartiles with solid boxes, and the mean values are marked as well.
-To illustrate the temporal evolution, we divide the simulations into early and late phases.
-For the \textit{3D-Thin} and \textit{3D-Thick} models (final time in physical units was 0.3 s), these intervals are $0-0.1$ s and $0.1-0.3$ s.
-For the \textit{3D-kn} and \textit{3D-kn-p} models (their final time was 0.8 s), the division is $0-0.3$ s and $0.3-0.8$ s.
-It should be noted that while the velocity is always calculated from tracers, the source of $Y_e$ differs: for the early time analysis, $Y_e$ is evolved directly in the HARM-EOS code, but for the late time analysis, it is taken from the postprocessing results of the nuclear reaction network.
+Figure \ref{fig:Ye_hist} shows the distribution of the electron fraction, $Y_e$, as a function of velocity, v, for all four 3D models, grouped by their BH mass.
+For each model, we binned the full velocity distribution and plotted the corresponding distribution of $Y_e$ within each velocity bin.
+The minimum-maximum range of $Y_e$ is indicated with thin lines, the 25\%-75\% quartiles with solid boxes, and the mean values are also marked.
+To illustrate the temporal evolution, we divided the simulations into early and late phases.
+For the 3D-Thin and 3D-Thick models (final physical time 0.3 s), these intervals correspond to $0-0.1$ s and $0.1-0.3$ s.
+For the 3D-kn and 3D-kn-p models (final time 0.8 s), the intervals are $0-0.3$ s and $0.3-0.8$ s.
+While the velocity is always calculated from tracers, the source of $Y_e$ differs: for the early time analysis, $Y_e$ is evolved directly in the HARM-EOS code, whereas for the late-time analysis, it is taken from the postprocessing results of the nuclear reaction network.